dlab-berkeley/Bash-Git/lessons/02_bash_challenge.md

 7. Delete the file from your `challenge` folder.

+8. Back out of the `challenge` folder using `cd..`.

-8. Delete the `challenge` folder.
+9. Delete the `challenge` folder.
 Remember, what flags do you have to add to remove a folder?